magento/devdocs/src/guides/v2.3/howdoi/admin/customize_admin.md

  {:.bs-callout-info}
 The following walk-through uses version 2.1.0 and later.

-In Magento out of the box, when you navigate to **CONTENT > Design > Configuration** in Admin, the first page that opens displays a grid with the available configuration scopes and assigned themes.
+On a default Magento installation, when you navigate to **CONTENT > Design > Configuration** in Admin, the first page that opens displays a grid with the available configuration scopes and assigned themes.
 It looks like following:

 ![Design Configuration]({{ site.baseurl }}/common/images/design_conf1.png)